tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212570631-c0777f8a-0b2d-410e-bc5d-7363aa01d5a1.png)

-2. What is the total quantity, revenue and discount for each segment?
+**Question 2:** What is the total quantity, revenue and discount for each segment?
 ```sql
 SELECT
 	pd.segment_name,